byouness/byouness.github.io/_posts/2018-04-13-your-blog-with-jekyll-and-github.md

 ```

-Here is a simplified description of the most important folders:
+Here is a simplified description of the most important files and folders:

 |File or folder | Description |
 | --------------|-----------------------------------------------------------------------|